againerju/tcg_recognition/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *With this e-mail I agree that I will use the TCG dataset following the Creative Common Attribution-NonCommercial 4.0 International License.*

 We will promptly reply with a download link.
-Enter the download link into */scripts/download_dataset.sh* and run commands
+Download the .zip file and copy it into `dataset`.
+Unzip using

 ```
-chmod +x download_dataset.sh
-./download_dataset.sh
+cd dataset
+unzip tcg_dataset.zip
 ```

 ##### License